bartvanerp/SPSsite/content/disciplines/discrete/discretesignalprocessing_filters_FIR_difference.md

 [menu.discrete]
   name = "Difference equation"
   weight = 1
-  parent = "Systems I: Finite impulse response (FIR) filter"
+  parent = "Filter structures I: Finite impulse response (FIR) filter"
 +++

 An example of a filter operation is the calculation of the running average of a sequence of samples.
 The general expression for an $M$-point running average filter equals